lsst/LDM-PMT/index.rst

 The JIRA DMBP serves as an easy-to-use interface that TCAMs can use to interact with the Baseline Plan.
-Changes made to the JIRA DLP are periodically submitted to CCB and transferred to the Primavera when approved (every 6 or 12 month).
+Changes made to the JIRA DMBP are periodically submitted to CCB and transferred to the Primavera when approved (every 6 or 12 months).
 The Primavera version is always the authoritative source of truth.

 .. image:: baselinePlanDiagram.png